republik/plattform/src/components/Typography/docs.md

 The webfonts are licensed for our usage.
 You are responsible to include the webfonts in your app and track them with our Piwik.

-You can optain the files, including a css file with `@font-face` definitions, from our internal filling system under `00 Vorlagen und Design Grundlagen/Webfonts`.
+You can obtain the files, including a css file with `@font-face` definitions, from our internal filling system under `00 Vorlagen und Design Grundlagen/Webfonts`.

 If you make the fonts available under `/static/fonts/` you can use a minified `fontFaces` definition string from the styleguide.
 E.g. include the following in your `pages/_document.js` in your Next.js app.